To Get the Best Possible Price On a New Car…

 The best time to start contacting dealers is at the end of the month when salesmen are trying to hit their monthly quotas.
 Sometimes if a salesman (or the entire dealership) is close to hitting a quota tied to a bonus package, they may be willing to move cars off their lot for big discounts or even at a loss, especially if the dollar amount of the bonus is large enough.
 The negotiating process can take up to a week to work through, so it’s usually best to plan to start at least 3-4 days from the last day of the month.

 The services below are free of charge and will deliver your request for pricing information to up to five car dealers at once.
 Just enter the make and model car that interests you and your zip code.
 Each service has a different network of dealers and you may find better results by trying more than one service.
 I recommend a goal of at least 4-5 quotes from different dealers, but no more than 8-10 to keep the process manageable.

-I prefer to start with either TrueCar where you can see your target car price instantly and anonymously or Edmunds because they allow you to contact up to 5 dealers at once.
-Most other services will only connect you with 3 or 4.
+I prefer to start with either Edmunds where they allow you to contact up to 5 dealers at once or TrueCar where you can see your target car price instantly and anonymously.
+Most other services will only connect you with 3 or 4 car dealers.

 Regardless of which service(s) you use, you may need to enter multiple requests using surrounding zip codes to get all the quotes that you need.
 Try to keep your requests within 50-75 miles, but if you are comfortable driving over an hour to save several hundred dollars, then feel free to expand your range a little further.
 If you do submit more than one request or use more than one service, make sure you do not send multiple requests to the same dealership.
 All of these services will allow you to “uncheck” dealers if you do not want to send a second request to them.